 You can probably guess what happened.

-The highest correlation was between the professional pianist’s evaluation and the students’ evaluations completed with the video (.94).
-The lowest correlation was between the professional’s evaluations and the students’ evaluations that were completed without watching the video (.79).
+The highest correlation was between the professional pianist’s evaluation and the students’ evaluations that they did while reviewing the video (.94).
+The lowest correlation was between the professional’s evaluations and the students’ evaluations that were completed based on their memory of the performance before they had a chance to watch their performance video (.79).

 So all in all, the data suggests that the performers were able to evaluate the quality of their performances more accurately when they did so based on a video of their performance.
 When relying on only their memory of the performance, their evaluations were less accurate.

 Why the difference?
 Well, the major difference between dress rehearsal and concert performances, of course, is the amount of anxiety we experience.
 Might it be that our nerves make a difference in how we perceive the quality of our playing?

 A group of Canadian researchers (Ashbaugh et al., 2005) conducted a study of college students to see what role anxiety might play in the accuracy of our self-perceptions.

 They took a class of 333 students and gave them a social anxiety assessment to identify those who experience the most and least anxiety in social situations.
 The high and low socially anxious students were then asked to give an impromptu speech in front of an observer and videocamera, told that the recording would be shown to other students at a later time.
 Essentially the social phobic’s worst nightmare – like that dream where you get to the concert hall for a first rehearsal and discover that you prepared the wrong concerto.

 High social anxiety vs. low social anxiety

 Both the high-anxious and low-anxious groups completed self-evaluations of their speech in several areas.
 The interesting ones were related to performance quality and “presenter impression” (i.e. how they thought they came across to others).